mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-04-18-10-fun-easy-games-for-£20-or-less-part-2.md

 ### Conclusion

 Games where players co-operate to win are quite common now, but this one is very accessible for people new to the hobby, has a lovely unique-ness in that the board (Or grid of tiles) feels alive as the storm travels around.
 If players don't work together the sand is going to pile up and make the task impossible.
 Another interesting element is that each player will have a special skill.
 It might be the power to heal other players.
 Or Dig sand faster than others.
-One player (Meteorologist) can even spend action points to look at cards in the storm deck and potentially delay the harsh weather.
-It'ssimple, exciting game that players battle, as a team, and try to beat the game.
+One character (Meteorologist) can even spend action points to look at cards in the storm deck and potentially delay the harsh weather.
+It's a simple, exciting game that players battle, as a team, and try to collect the ship parts with maxiumum efficiency.
 The difficulty can also be ramped up if you find you've hardly broken a sweat, and can quite easily be played 1 player as you control the multiple characters running around.

 Buy for £20 [here](https://www.chaoscards.co.uk/board-games-c800/all-board-games-c550/gamewright-forbidden-desert-p131155?utm_source=BoardGamePrices.co.uk&utm_medium=pricecomparison&utm_campaign=bgp)